Les Misérables (1934 film): Critical reaction

 The film has been referred to as "the most complete and well rounded adaptation of Victor Hugo's classic novel".

+A contemporary review in The Spectator was exceptionally positive, calling the film "the best French picture seen here for many months."
+In particular, it praised Harry Baur's "remarkable performance" and lauded the film for managing to distill such a lengthy novel into its key components without coming across as disjointed.

-Raymond Bernard's version of Les Misérables was chosen by curator Robert Herbert as one of a number of films to support an exhibition of French drawings held in 2010 at the Art Gallery of New South Wales in Sydney, Australia.
-The Exhibition was entitled David to Cézanne: master drawings from the Prat Collection, Paris.
-It ran from 22 September until 5 December 2010.
+Raymond Bernard's version of Les Misérables, along with various other films about 18th and 19th century France, supported an exhibition of French drawings held in 2010 at the Art Gallery of New South Wales in Sydney, Australia.
+The exhibition was entitled David to Cézanne: master drawings from the Prat Collection, Paris and ran from 22 September until 5 December 2010.
 The film was screened 30 October, 3 November and 7 November in the Gallery's Domain Theatre.

 Restoration and home video

-The Criterion Collection released a restored version of Les Misérables in their Eclipse DVD line.
-Its three parts appeared alongside Bernard's Wooden Crosses (1932) in the Eclipse Series 4: Raymond Bernard collection (2007).
-This version, totalling 281 minutes (109:52, 85:21 and 86:36), is shorter than the reported 305 minute total runtime of the original release, though it is possible that time may be inaccurate, or includes brief intermissions no longer present.
-Criterion's DVD liner notes describe how the film was reissued at varying lengths over the following decades and was only restored to its approximate original length shortly before Bernard's death, minus some scenes that could not be recovered.
+The Criterion Collection released a restored version of Les Misérables in its Eclipse DVD line.
+The three parts appeared alongside Bernard's Wooden Crosses (1932) in the Eclipse Series 4: Raymond Bernard collection (2007).
+This version, totalling 281 minutes (109:52, 85:21 and 86:36), is shorter than the reported 305 minute total runtime of the original release, though it is possible that time may be inaccurate or include brief intermissions no longer present.
+Criterion's liner notes describe how the film was reissued at varying lengths over the following decades and was only restored to its approximate original length shortly before Bernard's death, minus some scenes that could not be recovered.

-In 2013, Pathé carried out a brand new restoration of the film, totalling 289 minutes (115:39, 85:45 and 87:23), and released it on Blu-ray and DVD.
-Eureka Entertainment also released this version on Blu-ray and DVD in 2014, as part of their Masters of Cinema line.
+In 2013, Pathé carried out a new restoration of the film, totaling 289 minutes (115:39, 85:45 and 87:23), and released it on Blu-ray and DVD.
+Eureka Entertainment also released this version on Blu-ray and DVD in 2014, as part of its Masters of Cinema line.